DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>After my first listen to *Euro Country* I thought &quot;Some great melodies and instrumentation, and an interesting premise, though the vibe that comes with supplanting american style white trash on europe is tough to both chew and swallow&quot;.
 I acknowledged it was still worth listening to as that premise is also what makes it so unique, but as a completed package, it&#x27;s something I struggle to love despite the utter greatness of its components.
 Admittedly, this is also a good example of how my judgements of music unfortunatley are not 100% based on the music in itself, because the album cover is confusing to someone who is unaware of the themes of the work within it.
-This album is well worth all the praise it receives, but the seriousness of the music is directly denied by the comedic album art.
+This album is well worth all the praise it receives, but the seriousness of the music is directly denied by the comedic album art. <br>
 Pause.
-I listen to the album a two or three more times.
+I listen to the album a two or three more times.<br>
 Incredibly emotional and evocative of a profound, universal western rural experience - I left this album with a sense of yearning for empty roads and cold sunsets, while also getting a history lesson on the unique difficulties faced by 21st century Ireland.
 This album is absolutely devastating in the best way possible.
 A visceral recollection of the Celtic Tiger, a girl my age thrown into a world surrounded by suicide, poverty, the disolution of families, communities, homes, and the feeling of powerlessness which comes with that and seeing its perpetrators celebrated.
 Love gained and love lost, yet every song is filled with eclectic energy, great melodies, and phenomenal singing that makes it incredibly enjoyable nonetheless.
 And that only describes the title track.
 Good god this is one for the ages on lyrics alone.
 Please, for the love of g*d, listen to this album intentionally. </p>
   </div>